JoshuaStanleyRobotics/Marc/README.md

 The CAD and code for the remote control can be found in its own repository at https://github.com/JoshuaStanleyRobotics/Robot-Remote

-A video outlining the design and assembly of Bug can be found here: https://youtu.be/nQgU45AvXcA
+A video outlining the design and assembly of Marc can be found here: https://youtu.be/nQgU45AvXcA